elbeardmorez/nixTools/backup/README.md

-                       item in (epoch size ordered) INTERVALS list) -f, --force  : force backup regardless of whether the interval type's epoch has elapsed since its previous update. this will thus always roll the backup set along one -nc, --no-cascade  : update only the specified interval type's set -r, --root  : specify the root of the backup set
+                       item in (epoch size ordered) INTERVALS list) -f, --force  : force backup regardless of whether the interval type's epoch has elapsed since its previous update. this will thus always roll the backup set along one. this has no effect on cascaded interval types -nc, --no-cascade  : update only the specified interval type's set -r, --root  : specify the root of the backup set
   -v, --verbose  : verbose mode